Higher Education Academy Fellowship

 Support from the Centre for Holistic Teaching and Learning (CHTL)

 The CHTL will provide advice to colleagues on pedagogies and ways of putting together a portfolio for submission to the HEA.
-Please contact one of the following CHTL colleagues for consultation:
+Please contact one of the following CHTL colleague for consultation:

-Dr Theresa Kwong (Assistant Director of CHTL, SFHEA): firstname.lastname@example.org
+Dr Theresa Kwong (Director of CHTL, SFHEA): firstname.lastname@example.org